 From MVP to MMR

-Two of the key aspects of the Disciplined Agile mindset for Product Management are to take an experimental approach and to release a product incrementally.
-Experimentation is supported through the development of Minimal Viable Products (MVPs) and incremental releases via Minimal Marketable Releases (MMRs).
-These concepts, and more, are overviewed in the following diagram.
+Two of the key aspects of the DA mindset for Product Management are to take an experimental approach and to release a product incrementally.
+Experimentation is supported through the development of Minimum Viable Products (MVPs) and incremental releases of value by Minimum Business Increments (MBIs).
+These concepts, and more, are overviewed in Figure 4.

 Let’s define what these terms mean:

-- Minimal Marketable Feature (MMF).
+- Minimum Marketable Feature (MMF).
 An MMF is the smallest piece of functionality that can be delivered that has value to both the organization delivering it and the people using it.
-An MMF is a part of an MMR or MMP.
+An MMF is a part of an MMR.

-- Minimal Marketable Release (MMR).
+- Minimum Marketable Release (MMR).
 Successful products are deployed incrementally into the marketplace over time, each “major” deployment being referred to as a release.
 An MMR is the release of a product that has the smallest possible feature set that addresses the current needs of your customers.
 MMRs are used to reduce the time-to-market between releases by reducing the coherent feature set of each release to the smallest increment that offers new value to customers/end users.
 An MMR is one or more MBIs.